microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

   worry!
 We'll take a look at them in the next section.

 - `runtime`: The `runtime` is a `ComponentRuntime` object that manages the Fluid component lifecycle.
-The key thing to note here is that it will be used for the creation of other Fluid components and DDS'.
+The key thing to note here is that it will be used for the creation of other Fluid components and DDSes.

 ```typescript
 export const ClickerInstantiationFactory = new PrimedComponentFactory(